62 titles as of May 21, 2019

 The Tensorate Series.
 J. Y. Yang.
 Epic Science Fiction.

 We are the Catalyst.
-Tash McAdams.
-[Current list owner read.
+Tash McAdams. [list owner read, review coming soon.
 The Psionics Book 2, YA Dystopian Science Fiction]

 What it Looks Like.
 Matthew Metzger.
 [Trans MC, noted as angsty in some reviews, CW: BDSM, Erotica, Family Issues]